 You might be a parent or guardian seeking to develop the gardening skills of your child or ward.
 If so, here are 6 awesome garden ideas for kids you would definitely fall in love with.
 Building your child’s gardening skills comes with a lot of perks and nary a downside.
 It provides recreation and fun, develops their motor skills as well as their sense of nurturing and creating.
+Making the garden family friendly is also a good step!

 Creating inverted tomato planters from plastic bottles